wenxin-wang/flowlabel-switching/README.md

 And it seems that bpf filesystem cannot be mounted by any command invoked with `ip netns exec`.
 I don't know the reason behind.

-So before calling `ip netns exec`, mount a bpf file system somewhere other than `/sys`, e.g. `/run/flsw/bpffs/`, and `ip netns exec` will see that filesystem.
+So before calling `ip netns exec`, mount a bpf filesystem somewhere other than `/sys`, e.g. `/run/flsw/bpffs/`, and `ip netns exec` will see that filesystem.

-And by setting `TC_BPF_MNT` environment variable to subdirectories of the previously mounted bpf filesystem, we can have different bpf objects with the same name for different netns.
+And by setting `TC_BPF_MNT` environment variable to ~~subdirectories of the previously mounted bpf filesystem.~~ (iproute2 tries to mount bpf filesystem whenever `TC_BPF_MNT` is not a bpf mount point, whether it's a subdirectory of a bpf fs or not, probably with good reason) different mount points of bpf filesystems, we can have different bpf objects with the same name for different netns.